shin19991207/yaml-language-server/README.md

 }
 ```

-**Specifying Kubernetes Version**

-Use `yaml.kubernetesVersion` to choose the Kubernetes version used for the generated schema URL.
+Specify `yaml.kubernetesVersion` to choose the Kubernetes schema version:

 ```json
 {